19 July 2021 – Information for the Industry from Swiss Medtech

 You can view the text here.

-17 April 2020 – Consequences of the MDR postponement
+17 April 2020 – Information for the Industry from Swiss Medtech

 EU Parliament postpones date of application of the MDR to 26 May 2021.
 Swiss Medtech informs the Swiss medical technology industry about the consequences.

-20 January 2020 – Information for Swiss manufacturers of medical devices
+20 January 2020 – Information for the Industry from Swiss Medtech

 Update regarding the Institutional Agreement and the Mutual Recognition Agreement.